hmemcpy/milewski-ctfp-pdf/README.md

 The Perl script pulls in both `preamble.tex` and `postamble.tex.` The preamble contains all the configuration and style declarations.
 Note that the LaTeX file `sicp.tex` will be generated on the fly, overwriting the previous version.
 To keep `sicp.texi` and `sicp.tex` in sync, I make changes to `sicp.texi,` which is already a hybrid of Texinfo and LaTeX code.
 This is fine, because all non-Texinfo content remains unchanged by the script.

-Chances for successful compilation by `xelatex` are increased if you have almost complete installation of recent TeX Live distribution.
+Chances for successful compilation by `xelatex` are increased if you have almost complete installation of recent TeX Live distribution (the pdf here is compiled with 2012 edition).
 The needed OpenType fonts must be installed in the operating system.

+If compilation stops with "LaTeX Error: Too many unprocessed floats.", you could try to increase the width and height of text area in [preamble](https://github.com/sarabander/sicp-pdf/blob/master/src/preamble.tex#L70-L71).
+Newer TeX Live or fonts could result in different character metrics, so that some figures no longer fit.
+The problem is reported in issue [#5](https://github.com/sarabander/sicp-pdf/issues/5).

 Acknowledgements
 ----------------